 The bulk of your time building serverless applications will not be spent writing the application logic… Instead you’ll spend most of your time figuring out how to mate these functions with other services from that cloud provider.

 In practice, functions-as-a-service (FaaS) products like AWS Lambda require such declarative execution patterns that they transmute hours better spent on business logic into a full-time business of managing functions to get the job done as intended.
-(You could argue that Lambda does help to reduce a codebase to its essential business logic, but that’s like saying the monkey’s paw really did grant wishes.)
+(You could argue that Lambda helps reduce a codebase to its essential business logic, but that’s like saying the monkey’s paw really did grant wishes.)

 Can you blame anyone for dismissing fully managed orchestration from the start?
 Detractors looked at the gooey, “serverless” moniker as a gateway drug to vendor lock-in, while more charitable critics begrudgingly admitted that it could be a stopgap solution for cases where your go-live was yesterday, but it wasn’t something you’d choose to rely on in the long haul.

 I’m inclined to agree—at least as the assessment pertains to those early implementations.
-Engaging with centralized serverless invariably forced you to sacrifice autonomy, limit versatility, and incur unnecessary expense.
-Put another way, they suffered the classic ills of public cloud.
+Engaging with centralized serverless invariably forced you to sacrifice autonomy, limit versatility, and incur unnecessary expenses.
+Put another way, they suffered the classic ills of the public cloud.

 The CaaS Alternative